 Click on Block symbol → Click on Input Values Link → Choose Multiline block → Drag and drop to Canvas.

 Demonstrating Drag and Drop of get response Block into Canvas

-In the above screenshot, we can observe how Scriptworks is capturing the REST API response.
+In the above screenshot, we can see how Scriptworks is logging the REST API response.

-6) Drag comment to let others know what we are going to do now.
+6) Drag in a comment to let others know what we are going to do now.
 And for that, follow Step 3 Above.

 Search → Comment → Drag and Drop to Canvas

-7) Now, to validate the response, or we can say in technical terms, i.e., to Assert the API response received by Scriptworks.
-Drag the Assert block multiple times for the number of Assertions you want, onto the Canvas, and fill it with information you wish to assert from the REST API response.
+7) Now, to validate the response received (in Scriptworks terms - to assert).
+Drag the Assert block multiple times onto the canvas for the number of Assertions required and populate them with the information you wish to validate from the REST API response.

 Search → Assert → Drag and Drop to Canvas

-We have added Assert Block.
+We have added the Assert Block.
 Now, what do we have to Assert?

-We have to Assert the status code and message both from API Response.
-And for Getting API Response.
-We need a response body.
-So please search for the response in the search box and pick the response body block and drag it into the canvas.
+We have to Assert the status code and message from the API Response.
+To get these properties of the Response we use the response properties block.
+So search for response in the search box and pick the response properties block and drag it into the canvas.